chrisgrieser/shimmering-obsidian/README.md

 - Quick Switcher (Core Plugin) has to be enabled

 ### Required Third-Party Software
 For the OCR Screenshot Feature and for note previews via Alfred, you need to install [Tesseract](https://tesseract-ocr.github.io/tessdoc/Installation.html) and [qlmarkdown](https://github.com/toland/qlmarkdown/).
-With Homebrew, you can do so by running the following commands:
+When you have Homebrew, you can install both by simply running the following commands:

 ```bash
 brew install tesseract